December 4, 2020

 What matters most to you?
 Take a moment to consider where your passions lie and where you want to make an impact.
 If a genie handed you a magic wand and said you could fix three things in the world, what would they be?
 Make a list of issues that resonate with you.

 Once you’ve identified your causes, rank each issue in order of importance.
 If that magic genie were to reappear and tell you the wand only worked for one thing on your list, which one would it be?
-(I know.
+(We know.
 Genies don’t typically use magic wands.
-But just roll with me here.)
+But just roll with it here.)
 Using the magic wand analogy, work your way down the list to determine which areas of focus are most important to you.

 Research 2 or 3 organizations working in the areas you care about.
 For example, there are many organizations helping with housing in Whatcom County.
 The Opportunity Council is the coordinated entry point for anyone looking for help with housing and runs a huge number of programs to help local individuals and families get back on their feet.
 Northwest Youth Services focuses on homeless youth, teens and young adults.
 Interfaith Coalition’s Family Promise program helps families experiencing homelessness.
 DVSAS and Lydia Place provide safe housing for women and children fleeing domestic violence situations.